 Funded Ratio: The ratio of the actuarial value of assets (AVA) to the actuarial accrued liability (AAL).
-Plans sometimes calculate a market funded ratio, using the market value of assets (MVA), rather than the AVA, although GASB 25 reporting requires the use of the AVA.
+Plans sometimes calculate a market funded ratio, using the market value of assets (MVA), rather than the AVA.

 Funding Period or Amortization Period: The term "Funding Period" is used it two ways.
 In the first sense, it is the period used in calculating the Amortization Payment as a component of the ARC.
 This funding period is chosen by the Board of Trustees.
 In the second sense, it is a calculated item: the number of years in the future that will theoretically be required to amortize (i.e., pay off or eliminate) the Unfunded Actuarial Accrued Liability, based on the statutory employer contribution rate, and assuming no future actuarial gains or losses.